The Bolaven Plateau: Coffee, Waterfalls and Wonderful Wat Phou

 A relatively precarious set of stairs leads you down to a small raft that’s attached to a rope.
-Sitting on the raft, you can pull yourself along the rope up the river to the bottom of the wide waterfall.
-Seeing it tower above you as your raft wobbles to and fro, and feeling your body vibrate from the sheer power of water hitting water, is one of the coolest experiences of the day.
+Sitting on the raft, you can pull yourself along the rope up the river to the bottom of this huge waterfall.
+Seeing it tower above you as your raft wobbles to and fro, and feeling your body vibrate from the sheer power of the tumbling water, is one of the coolest experiences of the day!

 Sinouk Coffee Resort

-Enjoy one of the best lunches you can have in Laos in a picturesque setting where a genius landscaper has brought together flowers, coffee bushes, streams, mini waterfalls and walking paths in brilliant unison.
-Also enjoy a cup of great espresso before heading back out into the Bolaven Plateau.
+Enjoy one of the best lunches you can have in Laos in a picturesque setting where a genius landscaper has brought together flowers, coffee bushes, streams, mini waterfalls and hiking paths in brilliant unison.
+Enjoy a great cup of espresso here, before continuing your adventure.

 Ban Lak 38

-The ethnic tribes in Laos are poor.
-Ban Lak, named after its location 38 kilometers outside of Pakse, is one of those poor villages.
-Only starting to attract tourists, you’ll see people sitting around smoking bamboo pipes and watching you go by.
-Khiri Reach, an outreach arm of Khiri Travel Laos supports the local school in the village and contributes school supplies that help make learning more fun and motivating.
-Despite their impoverished circumstances, we see smiles on the faces of the children as they run and play.
+Many of the ethnic tribes in Laos have very little in terms of material wealth.
+Ban Lak, named after its location 38 kilometers outside of Pakse, is an ethnic village that is slowly beginning to attract tourists.
+Khiri Reach, an outreach arm of Khiri Travel, supports the local school in the village and contributes school supplies that help make learning more fun and motivating.
+Despite their impoverished circumstances, people here are very friendly, and the children are all smiles as they run and play around the village.

 Roadside Coffee Shops